dr413677671/PromptGallery-stable-diffusion-webui/README.md

   ![3-3](./images/3-3.JPG)

-  Add default prompts and upload prompt-set yaml library.
+  Add default prompts or default negative (prompt or negative prompt attach to each prompt-set), and upload prompt-set yaml library.

   ![3-4](./images/3-4.JPG)